Mitesh9047/sign-language-detector/README.md

-# Hand Gesture Recognition Project
+# Sign language Recognition Project

 This project aims to capture and classify hand coordinates using a machine learning model.
 The system utilizes OpenCV for video capture and MediaPipe for hand tracking, alongside a K-Nearest Neighbors (KNN) classifier to recognize hand gestures.